acenet-arc/cloud_from_a_to_z/_episodes/01-day1-the-internet.md

 ---
 layout: episode
-title: "Introduction to the cloud"
+title: "How the Internet works"
-teaching: 30
+teaching: 10
-exercises: 0
+exercises: 5
 questions:
-- "What is a cloud?"
+- "What is an IP address?"
-- "What does \"virtual\" mean when applied to a computer?"
+- "What is a LAN?"
-- "Why use Compute Canada's cloud?"
+- "What are ports and what do they do?"
-- "What is OpenStack?"
+- "What is a domain name?"
 objectives:
-- "To understand common cloud terminology"
-- "Get exposure to the various parts of OpenStacks Dashboard"
+- "Know your computer's IP address and if it is a LAN address"

 keypoints:
-- "A Keypoint 0"
+- "Computers often have an IP on a LAN and connect to the Internet through a router"
+- "You can see what your computer's IP is by using either `ipconfig` on windows or `ifconfig` on linux or Mac"
+- "You can see your computer's public IP using the site [whatismyipaddress.com](https://whatismyipaddress.com/)"
+- "Ports allow computers and routers to differentiate types network traffic"
 start: true
 start_time: 615
 ---

-## The Internet
 To put cloud computing into perspective, lets first take a look at how you use your computer and how it interacts with the Internet.

 These days everyone uses a computer connected to the Internet.
 Being connected to the Internet allows your computer to access multitudes of information, from bus schedules, maps and travel planning, to wikipedia.
 It also provides entertainment through services like netflix, spotify, and online gaming with other people.
 But how does this actually work, what is the Internet, and where does this data come from?